 Lauda predicts focused Hamilton on course for second F1 title 22 April, 2014 Niki Lauda with Lewis Hamilton Lewis Hamilton’s first ever Formula 1 hat-trick, took his tally to 25 victories drawing level with Austrian legend Niki Lauda who believes the Briton is on course for his second world title in 2014.
 “The only thing he has perhaps sometimes neglected in the past was the full focus,” Lauda said in Shanghai.
 “He was bringing the dogs to the track, he had a whole entourage of people.
 When the dogs were there I told him to just focus on himself, drop the baggage and concentrate 120 per cent.
 “Now he is doing the performance you expect from him.
 If he had not failed in Melbourne, he probably could have won there as well,” Lauda added.
 Melbourne was, of course, won by Hamilton’s teammate Nico Rosberg, who still leads the world championship by a few points.
 “There is still a lot of races to go,” said former Formula 1 driver turned commentator Patrick Tambay.
 “With the equal status at Mercedes, Nico has shown to be lacking a little bit compared to Hamilton, but the season is long,” he told France’s RMC.
 “Before, we saw this very jovial, very smiling Nico, but now it feels a little more tense,” Tambay noted.
 The circus now breaks for three weeks before re-emerging in Europe for the Spanish Grand Prix.
 “Barcelona is a good guide [to form],” Lauda said.
 “It has a bit of everything.
 “All the teams will bring updates.
 When you have opponents like Alonso, and Red Bull as well, you cannot sit back.
 Adrian Newey was not here, he was sitting determined at home, working hard to catch up,” he concluded.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.